Renua: Rosa Parks controversy

 Renua attracted controversy when its official Twitter account tweeted the view that the 1955 Rosa Parks incident, or Montgomery bus boycott, generally considered an important event in the civil rights movement, was "orchestrated as part of an ongoing campaign" and that Parks was a "trained activist".
 The tweet in which the claims were made was subsequently deleted after the party received backlash on social media.
 John Leahy later expressed regret that the tweet was deleted.

-2019 local elections
+Subsequent electoral activity (2019-2021)

 Renua ran 25 candidates in the 2019 local elections, which took place on 24 May 2019.
 Only Leahy was elected, topping the poll in the Birr area of Offaly County Council.
 He resigned from the party soon after the election.

-2020 general election

-The party fielded 11 candidates in the 2020 general election in February.
+In February 2020, the party fielded 11 candidates in the 2020 general election.
 Its candidates received a total of 5,473 first preferences votes (0.3%), and none were elected.

+For the 2021 Dublin Bay South by-election, Jacqui Gilbourne stood as Renua's candidate.
+She received 0.6% of first-preferences, and was eliminated on the second count.